 I believe that philosophy has great potential to facilitate positive social change, and I enjoy using my research to work with organisations and the public.
 I have acted as a consultant for several organisations on issues including sexual violence prevention, gender equality and inclusion, and trans rights.

 If you think that I could be of use to your organisation, please get in touch.

 Here are some of the things I have produced for a public audience:

 A briefing document written in 2019, making the case for a self-determination approach to gender recognition.

 A short opinion piece in The Conversation, on disagreements about gender recognition

 A long-form essay on feminism and trans inclusivity (with Lorna Finlayson and Rosie Worsdale)

 Talking about feminist philosophy (at about 12:45):

-I am part of The Consent Coalition, a group of organisations within Nottinghamshire who are working together to raise awareness of the importance of consent and banish myths about rape and sexual violence.
+From 2017-2020, I helped to found The Consent Coalition, a group of organisations within Nottinghamshire who are working together to raise awareness of the importance of consent and banish myths about rape and sexual violence.